robertvanoverbeek/AirflowTutorial/README.md

 monitoring / logging
 standard operators enabling connections to many other infrastructures

+with airflow data engineers and data scientists don't waste much time on DevOps.

 what is asyclical graph. a pipeline.
 Pipelines are designed as a directed acyclic graph by dividing a pipeline into tasks that can be executed independently.
 Then these tasks are combined logically as a graph.